apostrophecms/apostrophe/.github/ISSUE_TEMPLATE/enhancement.md

 ---

+## The problem to solve

-**Is your feature request related to a problem you are experiencing that is not a bug?
-Please describe.**
+Is your feature request related to a problem you are experiencing that is *not* a bug?
+Please describe.

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...].
-If this is a bug report, open a bug report instead.
+> A clear and concise description of what the problem is.
+Ex: "When I do [some task], I find it frustrating when [something happens]."
+If this is a bug report (things are actually breaking), open a bug report instead.

+## Proposed solution

-**Describe the solution you'd like**
+Describe the solution you'd like

-A clear and concise description of what you want to happen.
+> A clear and concise description of what you want to happen.

+## Alternatives

-**Describe alternatives you've considered**
+Describe alternatives you've considered

-A clear and concise description of any alternative solutions or features you've considered.
+> A clear and concise description of any alternative solutions or features you've considered.
+For example, should this be done on the project level instead?

-**Additional context**
+## Additional context

-Add any other context or screenshots about the feature request here.
+> Mention any other context or attach screenshots regarding the feature request.